BedrockStreaming/WsClientBundle/README.md

   * `config` (optional) : additional parameters to configure the client, must be an array.
 With Guzzle, you can define a timeout (1s by default).
   * `cache` (optional) :
     * `ttl` : 86400s by default
+    * `force_request_ttl` (optional) : FALSE by default.
+If TRUE, request TTL is the same than the cache TTL, otherwise the request TTL is calculated according to response headers.
     * `adpater` : (M6\Bundle\FrontBundle\Common\Cache\RedisCacheAdapter for example)
     * `service` : (m6_redis for example)
     * `resetter` (optional) :